 When Artsy Fartsy Mama threw a LEGO Friends party, the kids played LEGO Friends bingo, colored LEGO Friends coloring pages, and even completed a LEGO word search.

-To get some LEGO party games ideas, head over to Tip Junkie.
-She has a list of 12 easy LEGO games such as LEGO toss skeeball and a memory game.
+To get some LEGO party game ideas, head over to Tip Junkie.
+She has a list of 12 easy LEGO games, such as LEGO toss skeeball and a memory game.

-For the game, each player has 10 seconds to remove as many bricks as possible before it’s the next person’s turn.
+For the game, each player has 10 seconds to remove as many bricks as possible before the next person’s turn.
 The player who uncovers the prize gets to keep it.
 What fun!

 Now You Know How to Throw a LEGO Party on a Budget

 With all of these resources, you should be able to throw and awesome LEGO themed birthday party regardless of your budget.

 Do you have any good LEGO party tips to share?